oatovar/Virtual-Memory-Manager-with-Paged-Segements/README.md

 # Virtual-Memory-Manager-with-Paged-Segements
-This runs virtual memory manager with different page replacement techniques.
+This runs a virtual memory manager with different page replacement techniques.